VikasMaanju/100-Days-of-python-code/README.md

 4. Random bill payer calculator using list,random integer and split function.
 5. Treasure map using nested list
 6. Rock paper scissor

+Day-5:-5️⃣
+1. Use of for loop in python list.